What Is Pleural Mesothelioma?

 - Weight loss

-All types of mesothelioma symptoms are similar to other conditions.
+Symptoms are similar to other conditions, often leading to a misdiagnosis.
 Common misdiagnoses include:

 - Chronic obstructive pulmonary disease (COPD)